auremoser/mozsci/log/worklog.md

 * get back to image providers with book
-* reach out to rishab about MIT workshop first week in december
 * followup w/ abby on ADD TRAVEL DOC INFO to [stipend doc](https://docs.google.com/document/d/1BSf27k67axgKv9dwTgx7hcOuP6HQ5NpZ6cINZ223HCk/edit):
 	* not facilitating visas for non-tentpole events
 	* some metric for feedback, provide a letter of invitation/justification for your work